TURN ENGAGEMENT INTO COLLABORATION

 Sharing learning, the focus of software like Educa, is the next level up.
 “Here is a picture of little Johnny cutting out a circle with scissors, working on his fine motors skills.”
 Parents learn from the articulation of the skills being nurtured.
 Meanwhile the teacher stores the activity and maps it to curriculum and/or learning goals for that child.

-However, beyond that instant gratification aspect, there are major benefits, many surprising, that come from family engagement.
+However, beyond that instant gratification aspect, there are major benefits, many surprising, that come from family collaboration.
 These outcomes are why so many countries around the world and states in the US (as seen in QRIS) are now promoting family engagement as a way to improve early childhood learning outcomes.

 #1.
 Parents Join in, Accelerating The Learning